 Sir Albert – Hip, contemporary hotel near the Albert Cuyp Market in De Pijp.

-This converted diamond factory has been turned into a hip 4-star hotel.
+This converted diamond factory has been turned into a hip four-star hotel.
 The welcoming lobby is all clean lines and modern style, with contemporary artworks and comfortable leather armchairs.
 The library comes with a fireplace – a good spot to nurse a whisky on the rocks while perusing books on the city’s art and architecture.
-The 90 rooms are bright and spacious, with white walls, pink and purple upholstery, and large windows letting in plenty of natural light.
-All come with espresso makers and iPod docks; some standard rooms have open-plan bathrooms.
+The ninety rooms are bright and spacious, with white walls, pink and purple upholstery, and large windows letting in plenty of natural light.
+All come with espresso makers; some standard rooms have open-plan bathrooms.
 Sir Suites and Residence are equipped with rain showers and complimentary Dead Clean toiletries.
 The onsite restaurant, Izakaya, is a local foodie hot spot, and service is professional, with a personal touch.

 Sir Albert – Location

 - Area: On a busy intersection on the western edge of the hip De Pijp neighborhood, next to the Boerenweteren canal, and 1 minute’s walk (100m) from the nearest tram stop.
 Most of De Pijp’s restaurants, bars, and independent boutiques are a short walk away, as is the Albert Cuyp Market.
 The Museum Quarter is 10 minutes on foot (750m), or a short tram ride away, while the historic canal belt is 15 minutes’ walk.

 - Nearest Tram: Bus & Tram – Ruysdaelstraat (100m), Metro – De Pijp (500m).